transcelerate/ddf-home/community.md

 ## Upcoming Meetings

 To save a meeting invite, click on the following meeting links:

-- 20220407: Monthly DDF Product Owner-Vendor Collaboration Q&A Session
+- TBD: Monthly DDF Product Owner-Vendor Collaboration Q&A Session

 **NOTE** - If you're using Outlook for Mac, you may have trouble adding the invitation to your calendar.
 In order to avoid issues, follow these steps: